Biomedical-Data-Design/Gleason_grading/README.md

 Each pixel value is corrected by confidence level, where ambiguous color assignment indicates lower confidence level of class assignment.

-The automated grading system contained the following 2 steps:
+The automated grading system contains the following 2 steps:
 ### 1. Preprocessing Step: See folder preprocess
 ### 2. Neural Network Training: see folder neural_network_training
 * Trained model parameters are saved under the `neural_network_training/checkpoint` folder